rafal-majewski/random-text-generator-js/README.md

 // m
 // r
 // n
-//  (Default end of a word character)
+//  (the default end of a word character)
 // r
 // n
 ```